bowfolios/bowfolios.github.io/index.md

 * Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
 * Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).

-## Deployment

-A live deployment of BowFolios is available at [https://bowfolios.org](https://bowfolios.org).

 ## User Guide

 This section provides a walkthrough of the Bowfolios user interface and its capabilities.